-On the other hand, if your arms aren’t flabby, most research suggest that you should see a remarkable difference in the way your arms look in 4 weeks or so.
-Of course that is with you sticking to a routine of exercising your arms at least 3- 4 times a week.
+On the other hand, if your arms aren’t flabby, most research suggests that you should see a remarkable difference in the way your arms look in 4 weeks or so.
+Of course, that is with you sticking to a routine of exercising your arms at least 3- 4 times a week.

 If it’s muscular arms you’re after, plan on months of regular exercise to see your biceps and triceps getting substantially larger.